jevy/README/README.md

 # Jevin's README for colleagues

-I wanted to make something so people can understand a little bit about who I am and how I like to work.
-It's a living document that I'll update as I learn a) more about myself and b) things I should communicate to others.
+I used to be a big fan of READMEs.
+The idea sounds great: make a doc so other people can understand you and work with you the way you want.

+I've grown to find that this isn't true.
+My README is very much an idealized and biased view of myself so take this all with a grain of salt.

+The "Random things about me" below is the only thing you can really trust. :D :D

 ![](me.jpg)